KavyaBanerj/RNASeq-Nexflow-Pipeline/README.md

 # RNA-Seq QC and Quantification Pipeline

-This repository contains a Nextflow pipeline for RNA-Seq QC and quantification on pair-ended reads.
+This repository contains a Nextflow pipeline for RNA-Seq QC and quantification on paired-end reads.
 The pipeline includes quality control, read trimming, alignment, and quantification steps.

 ## Pipeline Overview